-Definitions of Terms 52
+Definitions of Terms

-Associate Degree in Nursing Program Review History 56

-Student Contracts 57
+Student Contracts

-Student Statement 57
+Student Statement

-Professional Conduct Contract 57
+Professional Conduct Contract

+Release of Information
-SECTION I: GENERAL INFORMATION

-HISTORY AND DESCRIPTION OF THE NURSING PROGRAM
+SECTION I: GENERAL INFORMATION HISTORY AND DESCRIPTION OF THE NURSING PROGRAM

 Associate Degree Nursing Education

 Associate degree programs in nursing became a part of the American system of nursing education in 1952.
 Developed because of research and study, based on sound principles of adult education, and conducted in institutions of higher education, associate degree nursing education programs are proliferating more than any other type of nursing program.